MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---

 Moonala is a browser for the digital era — built with **privacy-first engineering**, **research-optimized use**, and an intuitive ui designed for the future.
 Ethically written code.
 Zero compromise on your autonomy.
 No noise, no tracking — just focus.
-Your choices, your time.
+Your choice, always.

 > _"Privacy is not a feature.
 It's the foundation."_